Capital Gains Tax (CGT) on the sale, gift or exchange of an asset

 Carry forward capital losses

 You will be able to carry forward the losses.
-This means you can use them against capital gain you make in later years.
-You need to include the carried-forward loss in your calculation of CGT for the later year.
-You also enter the carried-forward loss on the CGT return form for the later year.
+This means that you can use them against the next available capital gains you may make in later years.
+You need to include the carried forward loss in your calculation of CGT for later years.
+You also enter the carried forward loss on the CGT return for later years.

-Transfer capital losses to spouse or civil partner
+Transfer capital losses to a spouse or a civil partner

-You, and your spouse or civil partner, can make an application that this should not apply.
-This application must be made on or before 1 April in the following year.
-Send the request:
+You, your spouse or civil partner may not wish to have an automatic transfer of allowable losses.
+If so, you can make an application to retain your own allowable loss.
+This application must be made on, or before, 1 April in the following year.
+You can send the request:

 • or